 The Origin Stories

-OpenAI was founded in 2015 as a nonprofit, backed by Elon Musk, Sam Altman, and others who worried that AI development happening inside large corporations (especially Google) would be dangerous.
-The idea was to develop AI "for the benefit of all humanity" in the open.
-In 2019, it converted to a "capped-profit" structure to raise venture capital, and in 2023 it struck a massive partnership with Microsoft — which invested roughly $13 billion and built OpenAI's technology into Bing, Office, and Azure.
-OpenAI is now converting to a standard for-profit corporation.
+OpenAI was founded in 2015 as a nonprofit, backed by Elon Musk, Sam Altman, Greg Brockman, Ilya Sutskever, and others who worried that advanced AI concentrated inside a few large companies could be dangerous.
+In 2019, it created a capped-profit structure to raise capital.
+Microsoft later invested roughly $13 billion and built OpenAI technology into Azure, Bing, GitHub, and Microsoft 365.
+OpenAI's structure has continued to evolve, and that governance story remains one of the central tensions around the company.

-Google DeepMind is not an independent startup — it's a subsidiary of Alphabet, Google's parent company.
+Google DeepMind is not an independent startup; it's a subsidiary of Alphabet, Google's parent company.
 Google has been doing AI research longer than any of these companies (the transformer architecture that underlies every modern AI model was invented at Google in 2017).
 DeepMind, originally a London-based AI research lab, was acquired by Google in 2014 and merged with Google Brain in 2023 to form Google DeepMind.
 Its flagship models are the Gemini family.

 The Products